open-simulation-platform/open-simulation-platform.github.io/cse-core/fmuproxy.md

 java -jar fmu-proxy.jar -h
  ```

-In the context of CSE, only the Thrift RPC option is supported.
+In the context of `libcosim`, only the Thrift RPC option is supported.

 The command `java -jar fmu-proxy.jar -thrift/tcp 9090`